carlosinit/EntityFramework.Mocks/README.md

 ## More examples
-An example of service depending on DbContext being tested can be found in this repository here: https://github.com/carlosinit/EntityFramework.Mocks/tree/master/CarlosInIt.EntityFramework.Mocks.Examples
+An complete example of a service (depending on DbContext) being tested can be found in this repository here: https://github.com/carlosinit/EntityFramework.Mocks/tree/master/CarlosInIt.EntityFramework.Mocks.Examples

+*Note:* This examples use FluentAssertions and XUnit

 ## What's next?
 All the unsupported features described above